Border between Hungary and Austria

 • Motorway crossing Nickelsdorf (AT) / Hegyeshalom (HUN)

-Both crossings are around 45 to 50 minutes away from the Austrian capital Vienna.
+Both crossings are approximately 45 to 50 minutes from the Austrian capital Vienna.

-Further road crossings can be found, among others, in:
+Further road crossings can be found, among other places, in:

 • Pamhagen